rafaelmikayelyan/genpass/README.md

 # genpass

-genpass helps to quickly generate passwords in CLI.
+Quick and simple password generation in CLI with clipboard support.

-By default it produces a 16 character long password consisting of uppercase and lowercase letters, numbers and symbols.
+By default, genpass produces a 16 character long password consisting of uppercase and lowercase letters, numbers and symbols, and automatically adds it to your clipboard.

 It can be customized using several optional parameters.

+## Usage

-Usage: genpass [-lnrsu] [int]
+genpass [-lnrsu] [int]

 -l : use lowercase\
 -u : use uppercase\